Gudu9583/healthstay-insights/README.md

 ## 🏁 Quickstart

 > This is a **private project**.
 Data, sample files, and sensitive implementation details are strictly confidential and not shared in this repository.
-> For security and compliance, please contact the project owner for access or collaboration requests.

----

 ## 🤝 Contributing